Christopher D. Pappas: Career

 In 2010, Pappas became president and chief executive officer when the Dow Chemical Company spun off a group of its businesses and assets as Styron (later Trinseo).
-He also served on Trinseo's Executive Leadership Team and board of directors.
-Pappas retired as of March 4, 2019, being succeeded by Frank Bozich.
+Pappas retired from the position of President and CEO of Trinseo on March 4, 2019.
+He remained with Trinseo as Special Advisor to the CEO until July 2019.
+He was succeeded by Frank Bozich.